vyruss/pg_statviz/README.md

 [UNIX](https://en.wikipedia.org/wiki/Unix_philosophy) philosophies in mind, `pg_statviz` aims to be a modular, minimal and unobtrusive tool that does only what it's meant for: create snapshots of PostgreSQL statistics for visualization and analysis.
-To this end, a utility is provided for retrieving the stored snapshots and creating with them simple visualizations using [pandas](https://pandas.pydata.org/) and [Matplotlib](https://github.com/matplotlib/matplotlib).
+To this end, a utility is provided for retrieving and creating simple visualizations with the stored snapshots, by using [pandas](https://pandas.pydata.org/) and [Matplotlib](https://github.com/matplotlib/matplotlib).

 ## Installing the extension